Big and bright, this converted cowshed has oodles of entertainment space for large groups – including a separate games room.

 Large en-suite bathroom with free-standing deep bath with shower attachment, separate shower with star-shaped ‘cloudburst’ shower head and additional attachment.
 Two sinks with mirrors above, chair, heated towel rail, WC, and Velux window.

-Family bathroom with large corner bath, separate corner shower, WC, basin, heated towel rail, and Velux window.
+Family bathroom with a bath with shower above, WC, basin, vanity unit, heated towel rail, and Velux window.

 Bedroom four with super king bed that can be split into twins on request with a minimum of 1 week's notice, bedside tables and lamps, hanging rail, chest of drawers, TV, and Velux windows.
-There is a day bed in this room which can be used as a family bedroom.
+There is also a sofa bed suitable for one child available on request in this room.
+7 day minimum notice is required for the use of the sofa beds, please contact us to check availability if your stay starts in less than 7 days.

 Bedroom five bunk room with double bed on the bottom bunk, and single bed on the top.
 Tall chest of drawers, lamp and bedside table, free-standing wardrobe and chest of drawers, hanging rail, and large mirror.

-Please note - the day beds and bunk beds are only thought suitable for children, allowing for flexible sleeping arrangements for families.
+Please note - the sofa beds and bunk beds are only thought suitable for children, allowing for flexible sleeping arrangements for families.

 THE COW SHED - GAMES ROOM